mfs409/learnx-interactive-website-vue-firebase/README.md

   save the user's name and other information.
 Then it will check if the address bar is currently the page for logging in.
 If so, it will tell the router to go to the page for showing all public messages.
-- The router will remove `Login.vue` from the "router-view", and it will put `ReadAllPublic.vue` into the "router-view".
+- The router will remove `LogIn.vue` from the "router-view", and it will put `ReadAllPublic.vue` into the "router-view".
 - The `Menu.vue` will notice that there is a logged in user, so it will un-hide itself.
-- `ReadAllPublic.vue` will see that it is "mounted", and will use its `mount` method to (through its `$parent.state`, which is `App.vue`'s state) ask `appstate.ts` to call `readallPublicDoc`.
-That will cause Firebase to get all of the data in the `public` folder of Cloud Firestore for our project, and return it.
+- `ReadAllPublic.vue` will ask `appstate.ts` to call `readallPublicDoc`.
+That
+  will cause Firebase to get all of the data in the `public` folder of Cloud Firestore for our project, and return it.
 When `readallPublicDoc` receives the data, it will automatically (courtesy of how we are using Vue.js) populate its list (the UL tag) with one row per object returned from Firebase.

 Of course, right now there isn't any data, so the page is a bit bland.
 Let's add data by clicking on the "Create Public" button.
 When we click the button:

 - The `Menu.vue` component calls its `createPublic` function, which causes the router to load the `CreatePublic.vue` component into `App.vue`'s "router-view".
 - Since `Menu.vue` doesn't need to do any initialization, that's all that happens.
-There's no `mount` function like in `ReadAllPublic.vue`.
+There's no data fetching like in `ReadAllPublic.vue`.

 So far, so good.
-Notice that `CreatePublic.vue` has a `data` method, which creates a few variables that are used by Vue.js to keep track of the input boxes within the component.
+Notice that `CreatePublic.vue` has a `reactive` method, which creates a few variables that are used by Vue.js to keep track of the input boxes within the component.
 If all we cared about was a subject and message, then `CreatePublic.vue` would be pretty simple.
 But we also have file uploads, and